 The team is based in London and Leeds, but will travel to appropriate locations for user research depending on the needs of the research.

 Number of research rounds

-To be defined at the start of each project.
-Budgeted for 21 rounds of research.
+To be determined at the start of each project

 Number of participants a round